CreepilyCreeper/Relational-Structure-Visualizer/README.md

-# Community Visualizer
+# Relational-Structure-Visualizer

 ## Overview
-The Community Visualizer is a 3D interactive tool designed to represent members of a community as nodes in a tree structure.
+Relational-Structure-Visualizer is a 3D interactive tool designed to represent members of a community as nodes in a tree structure.
 Each node corresponds to a person in the community, displaying their selfie and information about their joining date and connections to other members.

 ## Features
 - **3D Visualization**: Render community members in a 3D space using WebGL.